realm/realm-js/README.md

 - `./gradlew publishAndroid`
 - The compiled version of the Android module is here: `<project-root>/android`

-Note: On Windows the RealmJS repo should be cloned with symlynks enabled
+Note: On Windows the RealmJS repo should be cloned with symlinks enabled
 ```
 #run in elevated command prompt
 git clone -c core.symlinks=true https://github.com/realm/realm-js